jrief/django-formset/docs/source/development.rst

 The unit tests and the application used to test the functionality, share a lot of code.
 In my opinion this is really important, because when writing code for end users, manual testing is mandatory.
 Therefore all unit tests provided with this application have been manually verified.
-Otherwise I could not guarantee a user experience which feels right.
+Otherwise I could not guarantee a user experience which feels natural.